cgilles/digikam-photolayouteditor/README.md

 # TODO

+- export as template do not work as expected.
+Result do not refect of the canvas content.
-- Fix crashes in qt properties pannel
+- Fix crashes in qt properties pannel.
-- Remove KDE dependencies
+- Remove KDE dependencies.
-- Fix broken signal/slots
+- Fix broken signal/slots.
-- Port to QMainWindow
+- Port to QMainWindow.
-- Rewrite configuration dialog
+- Rewrite configuration dialog (done).
-- Port to C++11
+- Port to C++11.
-- Port to DPlugin API (done)
+- Port to DPlugin API (done).
-- Port as stand alone plugin (done)
+- Port as stand alone plugin (done).